parsiya/parsiya.net/content/page/CheatSheet.markdown

 * `msiexec /a c:\path\to\file.msi /qb TARGETDIR=C:\absolute\path\to\extract\directory`
 * Path to the msi file (the first path) can be relative.
 The second one must be absolute and does not accept `/` as path separator.
-* The extract directory must exist.
+* The target directory must exist.
-* If the path to the extract directory (the second path) is not absolute, we will get this error: `Could not access network location 'xxx'`.
+* If the path to the target directory (the second path) is not absolute, we will get this error: `Could not access network location 'xxx'`.

 ### Disable Autofocus for Microsoft Lifecam Cinema